Director, Carolina Asia Center

 My second research project focused on the role of material culture—particularly swords, Chinese art, and falcons—in the life and career of the warlord Tokugawa Ieyasu (1543-1616), founder of the Tokugawa Shogunate, and a useful case study of the long sixteenth century.

-My third research project examines politics and daily life in the medieval castle town of Ichijôdani (near present-day Fukui), capital of the Asakura house of warlords, using archaeological remains and documentary evidence.
+My third research project examines politics and daily life in late medieval castle towns such as Ichijôdani (near present-day Fukui), capital of the Asakura house of warlords, using archaeological remains and documentary evidence.
 This town was destroyed in 1573 by Oda Nobunaga, first of the so-called “Three Unifiers” of the sixteenth century.
 My project examines the tension between the top-down, political world view articulated in Asakura official documents, and the more textured markers of daily life—and its sudden loss—that emerge from the Ichijôdani excavations, as well as similar sites such as Bungo Funai, Azuchi, and Kiyosu.

 2014-2018, P.I. on a grant from the Department of Education to establish UNC’s first National Research Center for the Study of Asia

 2011-2013, P.I. on a grant from the Japan Foundation to establish the Triangle Center for Japanese Studies

 2001, Sainsbury Postdoctoral Fellowship, SOAS, University of London

 1998-99, Fulbright-IIE Grant